Songs of Storms, and Fawns, and Pastoral Lauds

 R.V.
 Smith: "Self Portrait at Sunset" 08-03-2020

 Songs of Storms, and Fawns, and Pastoral Lauds, is a burgeoning Poetic Conceptual Anthology, aspiring to a total of Six Volumes, each composed of fifty distinct poetic compositions, which nonetheless cohere around intertwining Themes.
-Almost in a manner of a "stream of consciousness," this Anthology explores, in the deepest, and most penetrating sense possible for the author, some of the most severe horrors and anxieties, exalting elations and irrepressible delights, inexhaustible adorations, sorrows, and spiritual heights alike, which are all endemic to the full dignity of the authentic human spirit.
+Almost in a manner of a "stream of consciousness," this Anthology explores, in the deepest, and most penetrating sense possible for the author, the deepest and most introspective, romantic and yet struggling reflections, that are all endemic to the full dignity of the authentic human spirit, more or less at some point or another in the lives of that spirit, in each soul, over the course of man's past, present, and future.
+Which is to say, the works are as much personal, as they are expressions of universal experiences, aspirations, and dramas.

-The structure of this multi-volume concept centers around philosophical, romantic, spiritual, and pastoral, or naturalistic subject matters, and the series begins and ends - through poetic form - in the manner of Johann Sebastian Bach's Goldberg Variations, with an Aria I and an Aria II opening and closing the Anthology, as the Variations are likewise structured.
-This symbolizes the dream-like, tender, though incisive and reflective depths of the human heart, which sings an innocent and pure Aria before the drama of history begins, and after the drama is completed, sings the same Aria again, but through the lens of experience, reflection, and deep inner engagement.
-Above all, this would operate from the perspective of having allowed oneself to fall irreversibly in love, despite even the severest disillusionment, even an exhaustion entirely with life, to nonetheless find a way to continually fall in love again, and again, until one comes to sing this love song for an eternity, before the mystery of an ineffable and incomprehensible Deity.
+The structure of this multi-volume concept centers around philosophical, romantic, spiritual, and pastoral, or naturalistic subject matters, and the series begins and ends - through poetic form - in the manner of the composer Johann Sebastian Bach's Goldberg Variations, with an Aria I and an Aria II opening and closing the Anthology, as the Variations are also structured.
+This symbolizes the dream-like, tender, though incisive and reflective depths of the human heart, which sings an innocent and pure Aria before the drama of history begins, symbolized by the Six Volumes, and after the drama is completed, sings the same Aria again, but through the lens of experience, reflection, and deep inner engagement with the implications of this epic journey.

 Originally, this project was updated with a defined projection of frequency, or, one Song (minimum) to be published per week, but to take more care, and ensure better craft, I've moved to publishing less frequently, but hopefully with more effort, quality, inspiration, and diligence.
 All updates, or recently added Songs, will be detailed in the Updates section below, giving both the date initiating the week, and also the title, and date, of the day in which the most recently published poetic work subsides.
 My intention is to finish the Six Volumes, in as timely a manner as I can, but without sacrificing quality.
 I appreciate what may be any reader's patience, in tolerating whatever gaps of time occur between each publication.